Megatron

-Megatron is a fictional character and the main antagonist of the Transformers media franchise produced by American toy company Hasbro and Japanese toy company Takara Tomy.
-Megatron is the cruel and tyrannical leader of the Decepticons, a faction of sentient, war-mongering robotic lifeforms that seeks to conquer their home planet of Cybertron and the rest of the known universe.
-He serves as the archenemy of Optimus Prime, the leader of the rival Autobot faction.
-As with all Cybertronians, Megatron has the ability to transform between his robot form and various vehicles or weapons.
-His alternate modes have ranged from a Walther P38 handgun, a particle-beam weapon, a telescopic laser cannon, and a Cybertronian jet, depending on which continuity he is depicted in.
+Megatron is a fictional character and the main antagonist of the Transformers media franchise produced by the American toy company Hasbro and the Japanese toy company Takara Tomy.
+He is the tyrannical leader of the Decepticons, a villainous faction of alien robots that seeks to conquer their home planet of Cybertron and the rest of the known universe, and serves as the archenemy of Optimus Prime, the leader of the rival Autobot faction.
+As with all Cybertronians, Megatron can disguise himself by transforming into vehicles or weapons.
+His alternate modes have included a Walther P38 handgun, a particle-beam weapon, a telescopic laser cannon, a Cybertronian jet, and various tanks, depending on which continuity he is depicted in.
+His original designation, in some continuities, is D-16.

 Megatron's most consistent origin portrays him as having risen up from being an oppressed worker to a gladiatorial champion who took the legendary name of one of the original Thirteen Primes—Megatronus—as his own.
 He shortened his name when he became a political revolutionary who attempted to reform Cybertron's corrupt governing body and called for an end to its decrepit caste system.
 As the mentor of the young Orion Pax, Megatron preached that freedom of self-determination was the right of all sentient beings.
 When Megatron grew corrupted by his power, Orion would utilize his teachings against him as Optimus Prime.
-In most incarnations, Megatron would eventually meet his demise at Optimus' hands, only to later be resurrected as Galvatron.
+In most incarnations, Megatron would eventually meet his demise at Optimus' hands, only to later be resurrected as Galvatron although some continuities have Galvatron as a separate entity from Megatron.

 Megatron has become one of the franchise's most iconic characters and a widely recognized villain in popular culture.
 The character's popularity has seen him appear on a variety of merchandise, such as toys, clothing and collectible items, theme park attractions, and be referenced in a number of media.
-He has been adapted in live-action, animated, and video game incarnations, having been voiced by actors including Frank Welker, Corey Burton, and Hugo Weaving.
+He has been adapted in live-action, animated, and video game incarnations, having been voiced by actors including Frank Welker, Corey Burton, Hugo Weaving, and Brian Tyree Henry.